hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part4-managing-the-backend.md

 ---
 I﻿n previous articles of this series dedicated to the [open sourcing of our Workshops-on-Demand project](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), I covered the reasons why we open sourced  the project and how we did it.
 I also explained in details how you could install your own Workshops-on-Demand backend server.
 I also took the time to detail the automation that was hosted on this backend server.
 Today, I plan to describe to you the management of this backend server.
 This is what is often referred to as Day2 operations.

-O﻿nce up and running, the backend server main purpose is to deliver workshops-on-Demand.
-But to do so, it may require updates, upgrades, new kernels for the Jupyterhub server.
-If new workshops are created, this means new jinja templates for related workshops' scripts (`create<WKSHP>.sh`, `cleanup<WKSHP>.sh`, `reset<WKSHP>.sh` among others).
-This also means new variables files.
+O﻿nce up and running, the main purpose of the backend server is to deliver workshops-on-Demand.
+But to do so, it may require updates, upgrades, and/or new kernels for the Jupyterhub server.
+If new workshops are created, this means you'll need new jinja templates for related workshops' scripts (i.e `create<WKSHP>.sh`, `cleanup<WKSHP>.sh`, `reset<WKSHP>.sh`, among others).
+This also means new variable files.
 And obviously, these templates and variables will need to be taken into account by scripts and notebooks.
 Some tasks handle all of this.
-And we will see now how.
+And that's what I'll show now.

 #### B﻿ackend server management: